spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 <details><summary markdown='span'>Additional Conventions for Module development and Core module development</summary>

-- A `Widget` needs to contain only lightweight, display related logic.<br/>
+- A `Widget` needs to contain only lightweight, display related logic.
-  - The `Widget` class needs to use the inherited [Factory](#factory) method to delegate complex logic or access additional data.<br/>
+  - The `Widget` class needs to use the inherited [Factory](#factory) method to delegate complex logic or access additional data.
-- `Widget` module can not appear as dependency (as it goes against the basic concept of the optional widgets).<br/>
+- `Widget` module can not appear as dependency (as it goes against the basic concept of the optional widgets).
-- Implementing a `Widget` needs to happen in a widget module.<br/>
+- Implementing a `Widget` needs to happen in a widget module.
-- When `Widget` call is implemented, it needs to be considered that a `Widget` is always optionally enabled.<br/>
+- When `Widget` call is implemented, it needs to be considered that a `Widget` is always optionally enabled.

 </details>